 Cash, Cash Equivalents and Investments-The Town's cash and cash equivalents consist of cash on hand, demand deposits, time deposits and short-term, highly liquid investments with original maturities of three months or less from the date of acquisition.
 New York State law governs the Town's investment policies.
 Permissible investments include obligations of the United States Treasury, United States Agencies, repurchase agreements and obligations of New York State or its localities.
-The Town has no investments at December 31, 2021.
-Investments are recorded at fair value based on quoted market value in accordance with GASB.
+The Town's investments are recorded at fair value based on quoted market value in accordance with GASB.